CloudBoost/flow-service/README.md

  - More - ACL's, User Authentication, Server-less apps and more.

-# CloudBoost Floww Service
+# CloudBoost Flow Service

-This is a CloudBoost Flo Service.
+This is a CloudBoost Flow Service.

 # Running CloudBoost